Have central banks maxed out on monetary policy?

 Japan is still locked into its negative regime 20 years since it reduced rates to zero

-This year, fittingly, marks the 20th anniversary of Japan’s Zero Interest Rate Policy (ZIRP).
-The Bank of Japan’s decision to reduce rates to zero to reboot Japan’s flagging economy in 1999 was seen as radical at the time and looked on by US and European central bankers as a kind of Japanese idiosyncrasy, not to be tried anywhere else.
+This year, fittingly, marks the 20th anniversary of Japan’s zero interest rate policy (ZIRP).
+The Bank of Japan’s decision to reduce rates to zero to reboot its flagging economy in 1999 was seen as radical at the time, and looked on by US and European central bankers as a kind of Japanese idiosyncrasy not to be tried anywhere else.

-Both are expected to annouce fresh stimulus measures in the coming weeks, having previously signalled a move to normalise monetary policy.
-The Fed had already embarked on a cycle of rate hikes but is now planning to put the stick in reverse.
+Both are expected to announce fresh stimulus measures in the coming weeks, having previously signalled a move to normalise monetary policy.
+The Fed had already embarked on a cycle of rate hikes, but is now planning to put the stick in reverse.

+Expectations of further policy easing have helped soothe global recessionary fears, which reached fever pitch last week when the US yield curve – supposedly an ironclad indicator of future recessions – became inverted for the first time since 2007.

-By keeping interest rates at or close to zero for an extended period, conventional monetary policy is rendered redunant, critics say.
+Critics say by keeping interest rates at or close to zero for an extended period, conventional monetary policy is rendered redundant.
 In other words, how do you provide a monetary stimulus when rates are already at zero?
 Economists use the term liquidity trap to describe this scenario.

 Frankfurt could, in theory, shift its main refinancing rate – the interest it charges on one-week loans to banks – from its present 0 per cent level into negative territory but this is considered unlikely as it is considered harmful to banks.